zephyrproject-rtos/zephyr/doc/reference/canbus/controller.rst

 Frames are only received when they match a filter.
 The following code snippets show how to receive frames by attaching filters.

-Here we have an example for a receiving callback.
+Here we have an example for a receiving callback as used for :c:func:`can_attach_isr`.
-It is used for :c:func:`can_attach_isr` or :c:func:`can_attach_workq`.
 The argument arg is passed when the filter is attached.

 .. code-block:: C